 It’s still possible for first-time home buyers in Oklahoma to purchase a home with NO money down in 2024.
 The USDA Rural Housing loan is government-backed and has secure fixed interest rates.
 Many locations in Oklahoma are still eligible for this special 100% financing government mortgage program.

-The USDA 502 Guaranteed loan has many advantages for buyers that have limited cash saved up for down payment.
+The USDA 502 Guaranteed loan has many advantages for buyers who have limited cash saved up for a down payment.
 Let’s take a look at some benefits of USDA financing below.
 If you have questions, please reach out to us by calling ph: 800-743-7556 or just submit the quick contact form on this page.

 Let’s look at some advantages of the 100% USDA home loan: